yeCodes/JaneStreetPuzzle/README.md

 ## Improvements next time
 - Implement in Java or C++ so runs faster and can set interval to >1e7 (10 million).
-This will achieve the required degree of accuracy
+This will achieve the required degree of accuracy to 7sf.